What is ITIL?

-Since 2014, Axelos is the owner of the ITIL personnel certification and exams are administered by Accredited Training Organizations (ATOs).
+Since 2014, Axelos is the owner of the ITIL personnel certification, and exams are administered by Accredited Training Organizations (ATOs).
 Accreditations are administered by Strategic Examination Institutes (EIs).
-EIs need to be accredited directly by Axelos in order to offer accreditation to ATOs.
+EIs need to be accredited directly by Axelos to offer accreditation to ATOs.

 Before implementing ITIL at your organizations, there are several questions you should answer, such as what problems your organization is trying to solve and what is your route to continual service improvement.

 For a deeper look at putting ITIL into practice, see “7 questions to ask before implementing ITIL” and “How to get started with ITIL.”

 What is ITIL certification and is it worth it?

 The ITIL 4 certification scheme includes the ITIL Foundation and the ITIL Master exams.
 After passing the ITIL Foundation exam, the certification scheme splits into two paths with the option of the ITIL Managing Professional (MP) or ITIL Strategic Leader (SL) certifications, which each have their own modules and exams.
 Those who complete both paths will qualify for the ITIL Master designation, which is the highest level of certification offered.